bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

     #  sudo usermod -aG docker joeuser
     #  su - joeuser
     #  docker ps  ----> make certain docker runs as user joeuser

-Configuring local storage.

-Packet hosts allow you to attach mulitple storage volumes to your each of your instances.
-For this lab each node has 2 seperate volumes per node (one for use with OX and the other as a locally mounted volume).
-They should appear as dm-0 and dm-1 (run these steps as root)

-    # packet-block-storage-attach -m queue

-If successful, you should be able to see each of the new storage devices using the multipath tools on each packet host

-    #  root@cassandra1:~# multipath -ll

-        volume-ab51ff46 (36001405bef83ee4e75b44a295d1f6398) dm-0 DATERA,IBLOCK
-        size=100G features='1 queue_if_no_path' hwhandler='1 alua' wp=rw
-        `-+- policy='round-robin 0' prio=1 status=active
-          |- 3:0:0:0 sde 8:64 active ready running
-          `- 2:0:0:0 sdb 8:16 active ready running
-        volume-d9bc26f9 (36001405b749edc435474992a28cd2563) dm-1 DATERA,IBLOCK
-        size=100G features='1 queue_if_no_path' hwhandler='1 alua' wp=rw
-        `-+- policy='round-robin 0' prio=1 status=active
-          |- 5:0:0:0 sdd 8:48 active ready running
-          `- 4:0:0:0 sdc 8:32 active ready running

-Use dm-0 on all 3 host instances as the locally mounted volume on each host and dm-1 will later become the PX managed volume on each host.
-Create a disk partition on each dm-0 device on each host.

-    # fdisk /dev/dm-0
-      - press n to create a new partition
-      - select p for primary
-      - Press enter to select default partition size and partition number.
-      - Enter a 'w' to write the partition information
-      - Copy the volume name, it will be needed a few steps later Device                            Boot Start       End   Sectors  				Size Id Type /dev/mapper/volume-ab51ff46-part1       2048 209715199 209713152  100G 83 Linu
-      - Then press 'q' to quit fdisk.

-We have to use kpartx to write the new device info into the kernel.
-We could just reboot the host, but we are going to save the reboot and use the kpartx instead

-    #  kpartx -u /dev/mapper/volume-ab51ff46-part1

-Now lets put a File System on the new volume and then mount it for use in our first lab

-    #  mkfs.ext4 /dev/mapper/volume-ab51ff46-part1

-    #  mkdir /var/lib/cassandra
-    #  mkdir /var/lib/cassandra/data

-    #  mount /dev/mapper/volume-ab51ff46-part1 /var/lib/cassandra/data/

 These steps are optional for nodes 2 and 3, but must be done on the master node (node 1).
 In this case, joeuser is the user.

     #  su - joeuser